Data Extraction & Hashing Workflows › Async Batching for Large Datasets

 return batch

-"""Orchestrates hashing with retry semantics."""
+"""Orchestrates offloaded hashing with bounded retry/backoff."""

 loop = asyncio.get_running_loop()